AdithSrinivasan/qts-cross-asset-fx/README.md

 ## Notes / Risks
 - Strict timing enforced to avoid lookahead (equity information at _t_ mapped to FX returns at _t+1_).
-- FX liquidity differences expected to attenuate signal strength in the most liquid pairs.
+- FX liquidity differences are expected to attenuate signal strength in the most liquid pairs.
 - Overfitting controlled via walk-forward validation and simple baselines prior to complex models.